Comparing public health outcomes of interventions

 Running a counterfactual scenario using the Vacamole model

-1. Run the model with the default parameter values for the UK population assuming that :
+1. Run the model with the default parameter values for the UK population assuming that:

-• 40 years and over.
+• 0-20 years

 There is no vaccination scheme in place